microsoft/dicom-server/docs/how-to-guides/configure-dicom-server-settings.md

 ## Prerequisites

-In order to use the DICOM Web Standard APIs, you must have an instance of the Medical Imaging Server for DICOM deployed.
+To configure your Medical Imaging Server for DICOM, you need to have an instance deployed.
 If you have not already deployed the Medical Imaging Server, follow the instructions [here](../quickstarts/deploy-via-azure.md)

 ## Manage Authentication